Avoid Spiritual Complexity

 • Remember that we do not have more authority than God.
 If God has accepted someone, we must be very careful not to exclude them.
 If we reject someone that God considers to be his child, we put ourselves in a position of offense to God.

-• This issue may in part derive from being enticed by complexity because the "power" of "secret knowledge" is still a strong temptation.
+• This issue may in part derive from being enticed by complexity.
+The "power" of "secret knowledge" is still a strong temptation.
 However, complexity adds no value to the gospel.

 A Simple Gospel